syegulalp/pydeploy/readme.md

 > This project is still in its very early stages.
 This documentation is correspondingly rough and incomplete.

-PyDeploy is an *experimental* project to allow Python programs to be deployed as standalone applications (currently only on Microsoft Windows), provided they are written to be `pip install`-able by way of a `pyproject.toml` file.
+`pydeploy` is an *experimental* project to allow Python programs to be deployed as standalone applications (currently only on Microsoft Windows), provided they are written to be `pip install`-able by way of a `pyproject.toml` file.

-Instead of using the PyInstaller approach, which is highly customized, PyDeploy uses Python-native tooling and procedures.
+Instead of using the PyInstaller approach, which is highly customized, `pydeploy` uses Python-native tooling and procedures.
 It uses the Python redistributable package to create a self-contained Python instance, and `pip install`s the needed files into it.

 The end result should not cause antivirus systems to complain as it only uses the binaries already signed and redistributed with Python.
 You can further ensure this is the case by deploying your program with a `.bat` launcher instead of an `.exe`.

-PyDeploy has no dependencies other than the standard library.
+`pydeploy` has no dependencies other than the standard library.

 # Usage